calestialgem/hlml.java/README.md

 ## Invocation

-Invoke the JVM by passing the released `hlml.jar` with `--enable-preview` flag.
+Invoke the JVM by passing the released `hlml.jar`.
 Command line arguments can be passed to the compiler through that same command.

-Assuming `my_downloads` is the path to the downloaded files and `java` is the path to the installed Java 20 JVM executable:
+Assuming `my_downloads` is the path to the downloaded files and `java` is the path to the JVM:

-`java -jar --enable-preview my_downloads/hlml.jar [OPTIONS] <argument>`
+`java -jar my_downloads/hlml.jar [OPTIONS] <argument>`

-For Windows, there is the released `hlml.bat`, which can be used to invoke (if `java` can be invoked as a command to reach the installed Java 20 JVM):
+For Windows, there is the released `hlml.bat`, which can be used to invoke (if `java` can be invoked as a command to reach the JVM):

 `my_downloads/hlml [OPTIONS] <argument>`